 Politics

-Israel-Gaza war in real time: 70 Israeli soldiers killed in a “massacre” in Gaza.
+Israel-Gaza war: 70 Israeli soldiers killed in a “massacre” in Gaza.

 The central Gaza refugee camp, Al-Maghazi, lost at least seventy people to an Israeli air strike, according to the health ministry run by Hamas in Gaza.
 Health officials reported on Sunday that around 70 people had died in one of the most hazardous attacks of the war in Gaza, bringing the total number of Israeli warriors killed in action over the weekend to 15.